neelrajpatil/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+**Feedback**
+1. I thought this was really cool!
+Only criticism is that it doesn’t seem super interactive.
+Maybe add a “fast forward” button or something?
+2. I love The Office so I really like this project, it’s very intuitive the way you process the counter that determines how many episodes you’ve watched.
+Only thing I can say is to maybe add more interactions like skipping some episodes or going back to one

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.